 Saltstraumen became one of Norway's first marine protected areas in 2013.
 If you want to experience Saltstraumen at its strongest, visit us when the moon is full - or new.
 If you want to take pictures underwater, choose to visit us closer to half moon.

-We follow the shoreline, where you can see the seaweed fluttering in the current below you, schools of fish, colorful bottom plants and if you are lucky, a wolffish.
+We follow the shoreline, where you can see the seaweed fluttering in the current below you, schools of fish, colourful anemones and if you are lucky, a wolffish.
 We are careful to choose snorkeling places that do not take us out in the big whirlpools, ship lanes or the strongest currents.

-Everything you need is included in the price; dry suit, flins, mask, snorkel, hood and gloves.
-But you must bring warm clothes to wear under the dry suit, such as a layer of wool or two depending on how frozen you are.
-You get information about how the equipment is used, techniques for snorkeling, hand signals, how to get in and out of the boat, safety and a little about the wildlife you will see during snorkeling.
+Everything you need is included in the price; dry suit, fins, mask, snorkel, hood and gloves.
+But you must bring warm clothes to wear under the dry suit, such as a layer of wool or two.
+During the briefing you get information about how the equipment is used, techniques for snorkeling, hand signals, how to get in and out of the boat, safety and a little about the wildlife you will see during snorkeling.
 A guide is with you in the water, and the boat is always nearby if someone wants to get out of the water before the others.

 Contact us to book snorkeling.
-We need at least 2 people to arrange a trip, and we bring a maximum of 6 in the boat in Covid-19 times to be able to keep a safe distance.
+Our main season is May to October.
+We need at least 2 people to arrange a trip, and we bring a maximum of 8 in the boat.

 The snorkeling take 1,5-2 hours